Skip to Content

 When Will My Interview Be Scheduled?

-Granting asylum is a slow moving process for the USCIS.
-As of mid-2016, the organization is just now getting to asylum interviews for applications who submitted in 2011.
+Granting asylum is a slow-moving process for USCIS.
+As of mid-2016, the organization was just then getting to asylum interviews for applications that were submitted in 2011.
 When your interview is scheduled, it will take place at one of eight asylum offices (although asylum officers sometimes travel outside of these locations and perform interviews at USCIS offices).
 To determine where your interview will take place based on where you live, click here.

-What Types of Questions Will They Ask Me at the Interview?
+What Questions Will They Ask Me at the Interview?

 After your interview, asylum officers will review your case and make a determination about your eligibility.
 This process can take up to two weeks following the interview, although longer periods have been known to occur as well.
 You will need to receive the decision in person at the USCIS office when notified that it is available.